Immunology Doctoral School Travel Grants

 - Priority for funding will be given to applicants who have been selected for an oral communication.

-The Travel Grant will cover costs of event registration, airfare (economic), public transportation (trains (economic), etc) and hotels/lodging, not covered by other grants.
+The Travel Grant will cover costs of event registration, airfare (economic), public transportation (trains (economic), etc) and hotels/lodging, not covered by other grants for immunology conferences occurring from May 1st and until October 31st.

 The Travel Grant will not cover the cost of any expense prohibited by the applicant host university policy.
 Expenses should be paid by credit card.